 making incredible music for decades.

-brand of soul baring blues on many essential solo performances.
-Syl "The Kids are Back" Sylvain continued to work with David Jo,
+of soul baring blues on many essential solo performances.
+Syl "The Kids are Back" Sylvain continued to work with David Jo, the

-the Criminals and had a couple of his own solo projects.
-David invented and found success as the Hot, Hot, Hot Buster Poindexter as
+Criminals and had a couple of his own solo projects.
+David invented and found success as the Hot, Hot, Hot Buster Poindexter as well

 employment as an actor and a painter.
 Arthur Harold Kane left us vinyl evidence of the Killer Kane Band.
 He and Jerry were on the